PPindel/blackjack-game/README.md

 ## Design Choices
 ### Colors

-Contrasting theme idea - wooden table in warm and sunny room.
+Contrasting theme idea - wooden table in a warm and sunny room.

 ![image](https://user-images.githubusercontent.com/114284732/206725918-884081b0-e7fa-4fc0-98dd-5a8da419346b.png)

 ### Typography
 Used fonts: Electrolize and Oleo Script - elegant and easy to read.
-Font style and size was selected to ensure the best readability for the user.
+Font style and size were selected to ensure the best readability for the user.

 ### Animations and Transitions
-Buttons are getting bigger and highlited when hovered, getting smaller when pressed down:
+Buttons are getting bigger and highlighted when hovered, getting smaller when pressed down:

 ![image](https://user-images.githubusercontent.com/114284732/206765001-2d6430bd-c156-45a0-8a1d-4b0a03ab34ab.png)
 ![image](https://user-images.githubusercontent.com/114284732/206765052-607a3a0c-f1f9-4d5e-9a3b-bd011b3bb611.png)